erikhren/Advanced-Preperation-of-Financial-Data/README.md

 **IPO pricing (P columns)** cannot contain 0, less than 0, and string values <br>
 This column cannot contain these values because we will use it to calculate the control and target variables. <br>

 **Note:** P columns are called force predictors or price leakers becasue we use them to calculate target and control variables.
-Therefore, they will not be included in the model (e.g. it can happen that you get 100% accuracy by including them which is unrealistic).
+Therefore, they will not be included in the model (e.g. it can happen that you get 100% accuracy by including them, which is unrealistic).